 Manufacturers are required to obtain the CCC mark before exporting to or selling products covered in the CCC catalogue in China.
 If your product does not have the CCC mark, it may be held at the border by customs and be subject to penalties.

 The Certification and Accreditation Administration (CNCA) is responsible for administrating the CCC mark and the China Quality Certification Centre (CQC) handles the CCC mark application process.
 There are 20 main categories of products with 135 kinds of products listed.
 These include such items as toys, agricultural machinery, small power motors, automobiles and related components, and decoration and fitting products.
 The CCC catalogue is regularly updated so check it often to find out if your product requires a CCC mark.

 Proximity to Australia

 By comparison, the air travel (bird fly) shortest distance between Australia and Indonesia is 3,449 km.

-Learn about the Alcohol industry in Japan
+Learn about the Dairy industry in China

 Click the topics below to find out more.

 Generally higher tariffs than other agreements, but improving

 Tariffs vary across the sector, but there are reductions across the board

 Competitive status of ChAFTA (vs other FTAs)